garysoed/protoboard/README.md

 These are the release notes for the most current major version.
 For older release notes, go to the [Releases page](https://github.com/garysoed/protoboard/releases).

+### 3.0.0

+Breaking changes
+-   Theming changes: Now the colors variables use `--color-primary`, `--color-dark-primary`, `--color-accent`, `--color-light-primary`
+-   Color themes have been changed
+-   `PbElement.whenCreated` has been removed.
+Now `PbElement`s dispatch `created` events.
+-   Interface to bootstrap Protoboard has been changed.
+Instead of using `DIJS`, use `Protoboard` instead.
+See documentation and tutorial for details.

+Improvements
+-   Changed implementation of of `trigger.Key` to be less buggy
+-   Improved documentations
+-   Stability improvements for tests

 ### 2.0.2

 Bug fixes